LordAmit/muse/code/Muse/src/log/README.md

 - ``output``: Path of the folder where the mutants will be created;
 - `operatorType`: Type of operator to be used while creating mutants.
 Currently supported arguments are: TAINTSOURCE, TAINTSINK, SCOPESOURCE, REACHABILITY, SCOPESINK, and COMPLEXREACHABILITY.

-These values are required for using custom leak string in Muse

-   - ``source``: Value of the custom source to be used in Muse
-   - ``sink``: Value of the custom sink to be used in Muse
-   - ``varDec``: Value of the custom variable declaration to be used in Muse
+To run the Log Analyzer extension, the following values also need to be set:
+  - `logPath`: The path to the log file that Muse will use to remove leaks.

 ### Example
 ```
-java -jar Muse-1.0.0.jar mutate /config.properties
+java -jar Muse-1.0.0.jar logAnalyze /config.properties
 ```

 The `config.properties` file is defined as: